pulp/pulp/docs/sphinx/dev-guide/newtypesupport/client/extensions.rst

 The starting point for an extension is a single method with the following signature::

  def initialize(context):
+   """
+   Entry point into the extension, called when the extension is loaded.
+This call should make any additions or changes to the CLI required by the extension.
+The supplied context provides the necessary hooks to access the CLI instance as well as functionality for accessing the Pulp server and utilities for displaying information to the user.

+   :param context: client context in which the extension is being loaded
+   :type  context: pulp.client.extensions.core.ClientContext
+   """

 The sole argument is the client context in which the extension will run (more information can be found in :ref:`extensions_client_context`.
 This method may